 - Use utensils with built-up, lightweight handles.
 Or use a "spork" -- a spoon and fork in one.
 Try a rocker knife to cut food.

-- Use a non-skid mat (made out of a material called Dycem) to keep objects from slipping on the table.
+- Use a non-skid mat (made out of a material like Dycem) to keep objects from slipping on the table.

 - Use a plate guard or plate with a raised lip to keep food from spilling.